aOri69/AdventOfCode/2025/day_04/README.md

 Start with your original diagram. _How many rolls of paper in total can be removed by the Elves and their forklifts?_

+Your puzzle answer was `9206`.

+Both parts of this puzzle are complete!
+They provide two gold stars: \*\*

+At this point, you should [return to your Advent calendar](https://adventofcode.com/2025) and try another puzzle.

-Although it hasn't changed, you can still [get your puzzle input](https://adventofcode.com/2025/day/4/input).
+If you still want to see it, you can [get your puzzle input](https://adventofcode.com/2025/day/4/input).

 You can also this puzzle.